27 July 2009

 Twitter: unarts

-Rock The World: USA: "Bridging Unmet Needs to Untapped
+Rock The World: USA: "Bridging Unmet Needs to

-Resources" Artists/professionals, arts organizations, music labels
+Untapped Resources" Artists/professionals, arts organizations,

-(management, arrangers, producers), film production and media companies join
+(management, arrangers, producers), film production and media companies

-together to spotlight the size and scope of unmet needs on the community
+together to spotlight the size and scope of unmet needs on the

-level, strategic planning and development, with emphasis on reaching families
+level, strategic planning and development, with emphasis on reaching

-in crisis, that have fallen through the cracks.
+families in crisis, that have fallen through the cracks.

 National Community Support for Wounded Warrior Project

-Our members of the armed forces protect all United States citizens
+Our members of the armed forces protect all United States

-for their sacrifice.
-This need has prompted a national call for all
+and gratitude for their sacrifice.
+This need has prompted a

-communities, businesses and corporations to commit special programs
+to commit special programs

-and assistance for current members/veterans of our armed forces, our most
+and assistance for current members/veterans of our armed forces, our

 severely wounded warriors and wounded transitional.

-The Wounded Warriors Project
+The Wounded Warriors

 and wounded transitional.